ndronos/c-nomorph/is-Punk-Rock/README.md

 then rounding toward zero to an integer.
 The modulo operator, '%', gives the remainder.

+The difference between floating-point and integer division is why... typecast the denominator via `num/(double)den`.

 (Klemens, 2015) C 101 pp. 355